topfreegames/flux-gitlab-controller/README.md

 ## What happens if someone removes the deployment key from the application repo?

-In tha case, flux won't re-create the key as we're not constantly checking for deleted keys to avoid putting too much pressure to the gitlab api.
+In that case, this controller won't re-create the key as we're not constantly checking for deleted keys to avoid putting too much pressure to the gitlab api.

 In order for flux to re-create the key, the fluxcd.io/deployKeyId annotation needs to be removed